NishantInfoBytes/Nextflow-Pipeline-Dev/README.md

 - FastP [(https://anaconda.org/bioconda/fastp)]

 ## Usage
-Run the pipeline using the following command:
+Run the pipeline using the following command if you have different workflows in your workflow folder:

         nextflow run main.nf --workflows quality_check_analysis
                   OR
         nextflow run main.nf --workflows quality_check

+If we have only one main workflow, use the following command:
+        nextflow run main1.nf